Dash Cam With GPS and Speed Recording

 What Does GPS do on a Dash Cam?

 One of the popular features of the DriveProof dash cam is that it provides accurate GPS tracking data that is stored on the memory card of the dash camera.
-But what exactly does GPS do on a dash cam and ho can it help a business?
-Essentially, the GPS tracking feature os a dash cam acts as a data-logger, recording information second-by-second.
+But what exactly does GPS do on a dash cam and how can it help a business?
+Essentially, the GPS tracking feature of a dash cam acts as a data-logger, recording information second-by-second.
 The recorded information consists of speed, time en route, distance traveled, addresses arrived, and more.
 What makes the GPS tracking feature on a dash cam unique is the technology can help employers account for employees’ travels, whether it be for a business trip or day-to-day operations.
-The GPS will allow the employer to correctly calculate mileage that was driven for tax purposes.
+The GPS will allow the employer to correctly calculate the mileage that was driven for tax purposes.
 However, one of the best features is that the GPS tracker in the dash cam will tell employers exactly how fast an employee was driving a company vehicle if they do unfortunately get in an automobile accident.

 How Does the GPS Tracking In a Dash Camera Work?

 The GPS tracking component in a dash camera works very similarly to most navigation GPS systems.
 How the GPS tracker works is it first obtains a signal from a network of satellites.
 The satellites then triangulate the position of the vehicle and begin calculating all driving-related data.
-This GPS tracking data is highly accurate, pinpointing a vehicle’s exact location within 6 feet, and storing the information to the memory card.
+This GPS tracking data is highly accurate, pinpointing a vehicle’s exact location within 6 feet, and storing the information on the memory card.

 How Do I Use The GPS Tracker In a DP-210 Dash Camera